simonmichael/hledger/hledger/hledger_commands.m4.md

 This was formerly called "equity", as in Ledger, and that alias is also accepted.
 See close --help for more.

+## files
+List all files included in the journal.
+With a REGEX argument, only file names matching the regular expression (case sensitive) are shown.

 ## help
 Show any of the hledger manuals.